percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --incremental-basedir=DIRECTORY

-   When creating an incremental backup, this is the directory containing the full backup that is the base dataset for the incremental backups.
+   This directory contains the full backup, which is the base dataset used for the incremental backups.

 .. option:: --incremental-dir=DIRECTORY